-As our method reduces compute times from days down to minutes (as in the example of \ce{CH4}), such a speed-up makes the out-of-the-box simulation of larger molecules feasible.
+As our method reduces compute times from days down to minutes (as in the example of \ce{CH4}), it provides an speed-up that makes out-of-the-box simulation of larger molecules feasible.
 While larger molecular simulations up to 28 qubits have already been demonstrated \cite{Cao2022_TowardLargerMolecularSimulation, Chawla2025_RelativisticVQE}, most of recent literature focuses on systems up to 12 qubits \cite{chawla2025trappedionquantumhardware, Shkolnikov2023avoidingsymmetry, Guo2024_ExperimentalQuantumComputationalChemistry}.
 We hope that our work contributes to increasing the size and variety of molecules studied in the future.

-While our methodology has been specifically tailored for VQE, we envision its broader applicability to other fields of material research as a pre-processing step, to make computationally expensive methods such as Quantum Monte Carlo (QMC), Quantum Phase Estimation (QPE) or Quantum Subspace Expansion (QSE) more feasible as most of them strongly depend on an initial state that is close to the actual ground state.
+While our methodology has been specifically tailored for VQE, we envision its broader applicability to other fields of material research as a pre-processing step able to make computationally expensive methods, such as Quantum Monte Carlo (QMC), Quantum Phase Estimation (QPE) or Quantum Subspace Expansion (QSE) more feasible as most of them strongly depend on an initial state that is close to the actual ground state.
 And even beyond molecules or quantum chemistry the classical pre-processing can be useful, for example in Hamiltonian variational methods \cite{Wecker_2015_HamiltonianVariationalMethod}, as it can be applied to any rotation- or excitation based ansätze.